simplesamlphp/simplesamlphp-module-ldap/docs/ldap.md

         /**
          * By specifying the directory service product name, the number
-         * of LDAP queries can be dramatically reduced.
+         * of LDAP queries can be drastically reduced.
 The reason is
          * that most products have a special query to recursively search
          * group membership.
          *